Singing: Neurological aspects

 Much research has been done recently on the link between music and language, especially singing.
 It is becoming increasingly clear that these two processes are very much alike, and yet also different.
 Levitin describes how, beginning with the eardrum, sound waves are translated into pitch, or a tonotopic map, and then shortly thereafter "speech and music probably diverge into separate processing circuits" (130).
 There is evidence that neural circuits used for music and language may start out in infants undifferentiated.
 There are several areas of the brain that are used for both language and music.
 For example, Brodmann area 47, which has been implicated in the processing of syntax in oral and sign languages, as well as musical syntax and semantic aspects of language.
 Levitin recounts how in certain studies, "listening to music and attending its syntactic features", similar to the syntactic processes in language, activated this part of the brain.
 In addition, "musical syntax ... has been localized to ... areas adjacent to and overlapping with those regions that process speech syntax, such as Broca's area" and "the regions involved in musical semantics ... appear to be [localized] near Wernicke's area."
 Both Broca's area and Wernicke's area are important steps in language processing and production.

 Singing has been shown to help stroke victims recover speech.
 According to neurologist Gottfried Schlaug, there is a corresponding area to that of speech, which resides in the left hemisphere, on the right side of the brain.
 This is casually known as the "singing center".
 By teaching stroke victims to sing their words, this can help train this area of the brain for speech.
 In support of this theory, Levitin asserts that "regional specificity", such as that for speech, "may be temporary, as the processing centers for important mental functions actually move to other regions after trauma or brain damage."
 Thus in the right hemisphere of the brain, the "singing center" may be retrained to help produce speech.

 Accents and singing

 The speaking dialect or accent of a person may differ greatly from the general singing accent that a person uses while singing.
 When people sing, they generally use the accent or neutral accent that is used in the style of music they are singing in, rather than a regional accent or dialect; the style of music and the popular center/region of the style has more influence on the singing accent of a person than where they come from.
 For example, in the English language, British singers of rock or popular music often sing in an American accent or neutral accent instead of an English accent.

+Legal

+In Iran women are not allowed to sing.